Seed Money Grant Recipients

 Dal Sogno Ensemble (chamber ensemble): Dal Sogno takes a contextual approach in their curated concerts, engaging audiences by sharing each composer’s life story, the personal inspirations they felt as they composed each piece, and the historical circumstances that influenced their work.
 They will feature NYWC composers in a concert that also honors Dutch composers Henriette Bosmans and Rosy Wertheim, notable for their activities and organization of clandestine concerts in Amsterdam during WWII.
 Their website is currently under construction, but you can visit Dal Sogno clarinetist member Morrie Sherry’s site at www.morriesherry.com.

-The Nu Quintet (woodwind quintet): The quintet will present a concert in September 2024 at the DiMenna Center in Midtown Manhattan.
+NU Quintet (woodwind quintet): The quintet will present a concert in September 2024 at the DiMenna Center in Midtown Manhattan.
 They live-stream their concerts as an integral part of their performance approach.
 You can view their website at https://www.nuquintet.com.

 Josh Perry and Dennis Sullivan (percussion duo): The duo will present a concert combining the works of NYWC composers and their own compositions, featuring music that incorporates the use of electronics and/or multimedia, including (but not limited to) works with: fixed audio media, live audio electronic processing (analog or digital), fixed video media, and/or live video processing.
 The concert will take place at MISE-EN_PLACE in Greenpoint, Brooklyn.
-Josh Perry’s website is https://joshperry-music.com/ and Dennis Sullivan’s Facebook page is https://www.facebook.com/dennis.sullivan.75248.
+Josh Perry’s website is https://joshperry-music.com/ and Dennis Sullivan’s is https://dennis-sullivan.com/.

 Ginevra Petrucci (flutist): Supplementing her prior concert with NYWC composers featuring the flauto d’amore, Ginevra will present a recital for flutes (C flute, alto, piccolo, flauto d’amore) and piano, with the support of her colleague Amir Farid, who is himself a keen champion of repertoire of women composers.
 They plan a recital and recording in New York City in the Fall 2023 with works by women from the 19th, 20th, and 21st centuries, as well as world premieres.
 Ginevra and Amir’s websites are found at www.ginevrapetrucci.com and www.amirfarid.com.